Chapter 11 BWV 32 Liebster Jesu, mein Verlangen

 But in His first aria He softens his initial approach, at least to a degree—-here in My Father′s house distressed Souls may find and unite with Me; and so, indeed, may you.
 The libretto has something of the attitude of a jaded parent or teacher: ′I have told you this before and you really should be well aware of it by now!′ There is, in fact, almost a suggestion of irritability about the violin obbligato ritornello theme.
 It begins calmly enough but before long, triplets are interspersed with groups of even semi-quavers and occasional petulant double-stopped chords add a further degree of tension.

 It is interesting to note that the vocal line never takes up the triplet flow but confines itself to the more even rhythms of the violin′s opening four bars.

-Of course it may also be that the violin line is intended to be suggestive of the distressed spirit in search of refuge, the vocal line conveying the strength and tranquillity of Christ′s portrayal of His peaceful dwelling.
-Additionally, one cannot miss the minor-mode colourings in the melody and harmony on the several occasions when the words----betrübter Geist----troubled spirit----are sung.
-Bach′s music is always so rich in meaning and imagery that several related ideas may be communicated simultaneously.
+Of course it may also be that the violin line is intended to be suggestive of the distressed spirit in search of refuge, the vocal line conveying the strength and tranquility of Christ′s portrayal of His peaceful dwelling.
+Additionally, one cannot miss the minor-mode colourings in the melody and harmony on the several occasions when the words—-betrübter Geist—-troubled spirit—-are sung.
+Bach′s music is often so rich in meaning and imagery that several related ideas may be communicated simultaneously.
 It is often too simplistic to allot just the one possible interpretation to a particular musical event.
 The complexity and richness of meaning, like that embodied within the greatest poetry, attracts our attention, invokes our emotions and ensures our return.